Macintosh001/EECS-3311-final-project/docs/log.md

 ## Aaron
 - Added some dependencies to the build.gradle file for javafx.
 Considering using javafx to handle the UI provided it has some advantage over java.swing
+## Lucas
+- Added gradle dependency
+- Implemented some stabase fundamentals, which turned out to be for later iterations
+- Established connection method to database and wrote some code to initialize database

 # Monday, January 30th

 ## Aaron
 - Decided along with Behzad to go with java.swing to implement the UI functionality.
 Was able to render a simple Table that will display the inventory.
 At this point I decided to implement the UI in one big class in order to have an MVP ready for delivery, however I am researching what patterns I may use to better separate the UI code to promote maintainability and extensability for future iterations.

 # Wednesday, February 1st